How to Apply

 - If you’re admitted and enroll, we’ll refund your Graduate School application fee.

-- Check your eligibility on the Reimbursement Statement for Fall 2016 Applicants (PDF).
+- Check your eligibility on the Reimbursement Statement for Fall 2017 (PDF).

 Be sure to give yourself plenty of time to assemble the best application package possible because we receive more than 2,000 applications each year.
 We look forward to reviewing yours.